Natfan/work/btec/14/4/writeup.md

 This is a very simple command and cannot really be abused.
 Please note that all information gained as a staff member should not be revealed to the player base unless a consensus from the Ownership Team is reached.
 While we try to be a transparent organisation, some inner workings of the Administrative side of things need to be kept secret.

+### Development Guide
+#### Naming Schema
+Please note that the following capitalisation is used to mean different things:
+* Words like "Player" with a capital at the start are a custom data type.
+* Words like "player" are a commonly used variable name.
+* Words like "string" are primitive data types.

+#### Variables
+##### Players

+###### Player

+The `player` variable is assigned to the user that is the main target of the event within regular events that are prefixed with the `@EventHandler` tag.
+If the `player` variable is used in the CommandExecutor code, then it is a Player instantiation of the user that sent the command.

+###### Target

+The `target` variable is assigned to the user that is the main target of a CommandExecutor event, meaning that they are normally found in the arguments of a command.
+An example of this would be `/freeze <playerName>`, where the first argument (`args[0]`) is the target for the command

+###### Sender

+The `sender` variable is assigned to the Entity that executed the command.
+The `sender` is **always** the CommandSender type, and will be used before converted into the `Player` type.
+If a command can be run by both a player in-game and a user accessing the CLI, then the `sender` will not be assigned to a new `Player` type, as they will not need to be manipulated as such.
+An example of this is the `/frozen <playerName>` command, which merely outputs text to the user meaning that a non-player can still gain the output.
+If, on the other hand, the user needs to be manipulated then they will be passed to a `Player` type.
+An example of this is the `/panic` command, which requires the user to be placed in the `frozen` ArrayList, added effects to them and sent a message.
+The only thing that can be done to a Console in this instance is the messaging.
+So, the code checks if the sender is a `Player` and if it is, the code is executed.
+If it is not, an error is thrown.

+##### Entities

+An Entity is any dynamic, moving object within the game.
+This encompasses but is not limited to players, animals and monsters, along with projectiles and boats.
+These are need to be intercepted when preventing actions, and are converted into `Player` when used in specific events such as EntityDamageByEntityEvent and the like.

+##### ChatColor

+The ChatColor variable type is used for setting the colour of a message that is being sent to a user.
+The variable type is rarely used in actual lines of code, but master variables are used to enable changing of the colours of the messages on the fly.
+Examples of this are:

+`ChatColor pri = ChatColor.DARK_AQUA;`

+`ChatColor sec = ChatColor.GREEN;`

+##### ItemStack

+ItemStacks are all items that can be stored within an Inventory.
+These will be used when showing the menu to the player.

+##### ItemMeta

+ItemMeta is a subset of an ItemStack that is used for customizing the Item.
+It can change the name of the Item, as well as adding lore to the item.

+##### Strings

+Strings are used primarily in this code to store data such as commonly used text.
+Examples of this include the prefix text, which is `[COLOSSAL]`.
+That being said, Strings as a datatype are used a lot more frequently, such as when the user is sent a message.

+##### ArrayLists

+There is only really one usage of the ArrayList variable, and that is the `frozen` list.
+This is due to the fact that it can store large numbers of Unique Identifiers that can be accessed easily.
+Frozen lists can also be added to and removed with only one line of code, as follows:

+`arrayList.add(variable);`

+And can be removed thus:

+`frozen.remove(variable)`

+##### UUID

+UUID, or Unique Identifier, is a Java method that can be used by Bukkit to check what the user's Identification is.
+In practical terms, this means that the user can be frozen on the server, log out, change their name, log back in and will still be frozen as their name is added to the ArrayList rather than their username.